 Dr. Johnson received both a Bachelor and a Master degree from the University of California, Berkeley, a Ph.D. from Stanford University School of Medicine (Genetics) and as a Damon Runyon Fellow did her Post-doctoral work at The Salk Institute.

 Zach Scheiner is a Principal on the Investment Team at RA Capital Management.
-Zach works on both public and private investments and serves as a Board Director for Sydnexis, Inc. Previously, Zach covered the neurology, ophthalmology, and dermatology landscapes.
+Zach works on both public and private investments and serves as a Board Director for Adagio Medical, Exo Imaging, LENZ Therapeutics, and Nkarta Therapeutics.
 Zach holds a BS in Molecular Biophysics and Biochemistry from Yale University, and a PhD in Neurobiology and Behavior from the University of Washington.
-His doctoral research focused on the regulation of the ERK/MAPK pathway by adenylyl cyclases during long-term memory formation and sensitization to drugs of abuse.
 Zach previously worked as a Science Officer at the California Institute for Regenerative Medicine.